The largest of the Milton Pools waters at just over three aces in size, Specimen Lake holds 18 pegs.

 How to get there...

 Milton Pools is a stone's throw from the M40 motorway.
 Travelling south, leave the motorway at Junction 8 (Waterstock Services) and take the A418 towards Thame.
 After about a mile turn right onto the old A40 and follow this road for about a mile and a half.
 At the junction with the A329 turn right again, go over the motorway and the entrance to the fishery is about 50 yards on the left.
 Follow the track until you will come to the fishery car park.
-On arrival please report to the shop or bungalow to obtain your ticket before proceeding onto the fishery.
+On arrival please report to the shop to obtain your ticket before proceeding onto the fishery.

 Travelling North, leave the motorway at Junction 7, turn left at the end of the slip road and the entrance to Milton Pools is about 50 yards on the left.